-My pitching pedigree is nothing to write home about, having spanned a whopping 6.0 IP over 4 years as a relief pitcher at The University of Texas at Dallas.
-As a fringe player starved for playing time, I dedicated myself to learning everything I could to get better and move up the depth chart.
+My pitching pedigree is nothing to brag on, having spanned an extremely modest 6.0 IP over 4 years as a relief pitcher at The University of Texas at Dallas.
+As a fringe player starved for playing time, I fruitlessly tried to unlock some kind of competitive advantage within myself.

-I am not an expert, but I have dedicated myself to an approach of continued education and keeping an open mind in an effort to avoid taking anything for granted.
+I am not an expert, but I like to think that I have plenty of useful experience, a lot of knowledge, and a bit of wisdom.
+I have dedicated myself to an approach of continued education and keeping an open mind in an effort to avoid taking anything for granted.
 As a result of this approach, my views on pitching and training are constantly evolving.
 It's not uncommon for new studies to change my perspective!

 In my articles, I draw attention to my personal conclusions based on the research presented.
 I do not claim to be unbiased, but I do my best to separate my opinions from the facts.
 My conclusions should not be accepted as facts, and I strongly encourage you to read the research for yourself and draw your own conclusions.